Skip to content

 I'm filling out Section 3: My Clients.
 This is the hardest one.
 I need to capture their actual language.
 Interview me about: who they are specifically, what they say when they're stuck (their exact words), what they want, what they don't know they need, and their common objections.
 Push me to use their real language, not my marketing copy.

-This is what makes outputs sound like you instead of generic AI.
-The writing sample matters more than any instruction you write.
+What makes outputs sound like you instead of generic AI.
+The writing sample matters more than any instruction.

 paste this into Claude to get help filling this section